2003 Ohio State Buckeyes football team: NC State

-For the second time in 2003, the 2nd ranked Buckeyes welcomed in a Top 25 team.
-This time it was the high powered offense of #22/24 ranked North Carolina State.
-Questions floating around Columbus during the week had presided over the ineptitude of the Ohio State offense.
-Senior QB Craig Krenzel had completed just 5 of 20 pass attempts the week prior, and OSU had only managed 196 yards.
+For the second time in 2003, the second-ranked Buckeyes hosted a Top 25 opponent, welcoming the No. 22/24-ranked North Carolina State Wolfpack and their high-powered offense.
+Questions surrounded the Ohio State offense heading into the game, as senior quarterback Craig Krenzel had completed just 5 of 20 pass attempts the previous week, with the Buckeyes managing only 196 total yards.

 NC State had a loaded team featuring QB Philip Rivers (1st Round NFL Draft Pick), RB T. A. McLendon, WR Jerricho Cotchery (draft pick of the New York Jets), and offensive lineman Sean Locklear (selected by the Seattle Seahawks).
 On defense, though young, DE Mario Williams and DT John McCargo would both go on to be 1st round draft picks, with Williams going #1 overall.
 This Ohio State squad was loaded with future NFL stars however, and they were ready to prove they were up to task.

 NC State started off struggling for every yard, and Ohio State drew first blood.
 Michael Jenkins got off to a great start, with a 44-yard touchdown reception off of a shallow drag (he ended up with 7 catches for 124 yards and 2 touchdowns) at the 4:13 mark of the first quarter.
 On the ensuing kickoff, the NC State returners collided with each other, and the ball bounced off a helmet of the returner.
 Will Allen (ho would go on to earn All American status after the season) recovered the ball on the 4-yard line, and Lydell Ross punched it in three plays later from two yards out, making it 14–0 with 2:47 left in the first quarter.
 Though the first quarter, NC State had managed just five yards off 15 plays.
 N.C.
 State finally got their offense untracked thanks to some tough running from the injured McLendon, who was questionable at the start of the game.
 The drive ended when Jericho Cotchery was wide open on an 11-yard scoring strike from Rivers just before halftime.
 OSU's lead shrunk to 14–7.